n4demo/learn-to-run-apps-on-AKS/README-step3.md

 nigel@Azure:~$
 ```

-29. Run a browser and enter the IP address as below.
+9. Run a browser and enter the IP address as below.
 All being well you should see the homepage of the NGINX app

 *http://20.50.108.59*

-30. In the Azure Portal select the AKS cluster and click Workloads.
+10. In the Azure Portal select the AKS cluster and click Workloads.
 Navigate freely to see K8s objects that have been created.

-31. Go to step 4
+11. Go to step 4 - Quiz.